alire-project/xstrings/README.md

 # xstrings
-Renaming of GNATCOLL.Strings for convenience
+Renaming of GNATCOLL.Strings for convenience.

+Depends on GNATCOLL